rhmvu/VU-SystemsProgramming/README.md

 ## VU - Systems Programming

-During this course one will learn about syscalls, memory management in the C language.
+During this course one will learn about syscalls, memory management and gain programming experience in the C language.

 | Assignment     | Grade          |
 | :------------- | :------------- |